 Catch Fatigue Errors and Revisionary Mistakes: Your Second Pass

-After I’ve completed my first pass, I run the grammar correction tool once more to catch any outstanding errors.
-In the process of dismantling sentences and piecing them (and sometimes entire paragraphs) back together again, it’s easy to introduce or miss common errors, such as double spaces or inconsistent serial commas.
+After I’ve completed my first pass, I run the Grammar Check once more to catch any outstanding errors.
+In the process of dismantling sentences (or entire paragraphs) and piecing them back together again, it’s easy to introduce or miss common errors, such as double spaces or inconsistent serial commas.

 A tool-assisted second pass can give your eyes and mind a bit of a break while reducing the number of overlooked errors in the text.

-As the Accelerator runs again, seize the opportunity to make another cup of tea or perhaps grab a snack—your eyes could use a break.
-By the time you return, you’ll find that the grammar check has been completed.
+As the Grammar Check runs again, seize the opportunity to make another cup of tea or perhaps grab a snack—your eyes could use a break.
 Then, you can complete the same process of verifying errors and accepting or ignoring the suggested changes.

-Depending on how many passes I make, I’ll continue to run the Accelerator after I complete each one.
-I’ll also use it as a final check before using another of the Toolbar’s widgets to prepare documents for return.
+Depending on how many passes I make, I’ll continue to run the Grammar Check after I complete each one.
+I’ll also use it as a final check before using another Scribendi AI widget to prepare documents for return.

 An Excellent Grammar Correction Tool

-Overall, the Accelerator is an excellent grammar correction tool that helps editors catch minor errors before and during the editing process.
+Overall, the Scribendi AI is an excellent grammar correction tool that helps editors catch minor errors before and during the editing process.

 It also allows editors to focus on improving the client’s work by engaging with the text and making more involved suggestions.
 Editors are notorious for spending a lot of time questioning the validity of punctuation placement or preposition use.
-The Accelerator addresses these issues, leaving editors to focus on more subjective matters that require a human editor’s touch.
+The Scribendi AI addresses these issues so editors can focus on more subjective matters that require a human touch.

-Whether you’re looking to increase your words edited per hour, alleviate work-induced fatigue, or catch those pesky remaining errors, integrating the Accelerator into your process can help you become a better editor.
+Whether you’re looking to increase your words edited per hour, alleviate work-induced fatigue, or catch those pesky remaining errors, integrating the Scribendi AI into your process can help you become a better editor.